stormasm/dbnotes/datafusion/codeflows.md

 ### Physical Plan

-The Execs create the ExecutionPlans see  [List of Execs](https://docs.rs/datafusion/latest/datafusion/index.html#physical-plan) and then those ExecutionPlans are used to create the RecordBatches via [collect](https://github.com/apache/arrow-datafusion/blob/master/datafusion/core/src/physical_plan/mod.rs) which takes in the ExecutionPlan and returns a RecordBatch which is the final output of datafusion.
+The Execs creates the [ExecutionPlans](https://github.com/apache/arrow-datafusion/blob/master/datafusion/core/src/physical_plan/mod.rs) see  [List of Execs](https://docs.rs/datafusion/latest/datafusion/index.html#physical-plan) and then those ExecutionPlans are used to create the RecordBatches via [collect](https://github.com/apache/arrow-datafusion/blob/master/datafusion/core/src/physical_plan/mod.rs) which takes in the ExecutionPlan and returns a RecordBatch which is the final output of datafusion.